• Link to Facebook

 Lauren Chandler

-Lauren has taught plant-forward cooking through businesses and nonprofits, in public venues, and to private clients for more than two decades.
+Lauren has taught plant-forward cooking through businesses and nonprofits, in public venues, and to private clients for twenty-five years.
 She is a graduate of the Natural Gourmet Institute for Health and Culinary Arts but learned as much kitchen hopping around the globe and cooking in restaurants as she did in school.
-Lauren was inaugural faculty in the graduate level nutrition program at the National University of Natural Medicine where she developed and taught culinary classes from 2015 – 2020.
-Additionally, she is a recipe developer for food related businesses and volunteers for hunger relief organizations including the Blanchet House and World Central Kitchen.
+Lauren developed and taught culinary classes om the graduate level nutrition program at the National University of Natural Medicine from 2015 – 2020.
+Additionally, she is a recipe developer for food related businesses and volunteers for hunger relief organizations.
 Lauren’s cooking emphasizes seasonal whole foods and demonstrates that you don’t have to sacrifice flavor or fun to eat well.

 Cassie Christopher